-Pursuant to an agreement between the Funds and BNYM, the Funds may lend their securities through BNYM as securities lending agent to certain qualified borrowers, including Goldman Sachs and its affiliates (the "Securities Agency Lending Agreement").
-As securities lending agent of the Funds, BNYM administers the Funds' securities lending program.
-These services include arranging the securities loans with approved borrowers and collecting fees and rebates due to the Funds from each borrower.
+Pursuant to an agreement between the Fund and BNYM, the Fund may lend its securities through BNYM as securities lending agent to certain qualified borrowers, including Goldman Sachs and its affiliates (the "Securities Agency Lending Agreement").
+As securities lending agent of the Fund, BNYM administers the Fund's securities lending program.
+These services include arranging the securities loans with approved borrowers and collecting fees and rebates due to the Fund from each borrower.
 BNYM also collects and maintains collateral intended to secure the obligations of each borrower and marks to market daily the value of loaned securities.
 If a borrower defaults on a loan, BNYM is authorized to exercise contractual remedies as securities lending agent to the Fund and, pursuant to the terms of the Securities Lending Agency Agreement, has agreed to indemnify the Fund for losses due to a borrower's failure to return a lent security, which exclude losses associated with collateral reinvestment.
 BNYM may also, in its capacity as securities lending agent, invest cash received as collateral in pre-approved investments in accordance with the Securities Lending Agency Agreement.
-BNYM maintains records of loans made and income derived therefrom and makes available such records that the Funds deem necessary to monitor the securities lending program.
+BNYM maintains records of loans made and income derived therefrom and makes available such records that the Fund deems necessary to monitor the securities lending program.

-For the fiscal year ended August 31, 2024, the Funds earned income and incurred the following costs and expenses as a result of their securities lending activities:
+For the fiscal year ended August 31, 2024, the Fund earned income and incurred the following costs and expenses as a result of their securities lending activities: